-- (a) Among school districts or other public agencies; or - (b) Between nondisabled students and students eligible for special education within school districts or other public agencies. - (2) If discrepancies are occurring, the state shall review and if appropriate, require revisions in state, school district or other public agency policies, procedures, and practices to ensure compliance with the act.

-- (3) Policies, procedures, and practices to be reviewed and, if appropriate, revised, include: - (a) The development and implementation of individualized education programs; - (b) The use of positive behavioral interventions and supports; and - (c) Procedural safeguards.
+- (a) Among school districts or other public agencies; or - (b) Between nondisabled students and students eligible for special education within school districts or other public agencies. - (2) If discrepancies are occurring, the state shall review and if appropriate, require revisions in state, school district or other public agency policies, procedures, and practices to ensure compliance with the act. - (3) Policies, procedures, and practices to be reviewed and, if appropriate, revised, include: - (a) The development and implementation of individualized education programs; - (b) The use of positive behavioral interventions and supports; and - (c) Procedural safeguards.

 WAC 392-172A-07050 State use of funds.
-OSPI reserves funds for state-level activities, including state administration and other state-level activities, in accordance with the provisions of 34 CFR Sec.
+The OSPI reserves funds for state-level activities, including state administration and other state-level activities, in accordance with the provisions of 34 C.F.R.
+Sec.
 300.704.
-OSPI makes distributions of unreserved or unused grant funds, that it receives pursuant to section 611 of the act, to school districts allocated through subgrants in accordance with the provisions of 34 CFR Sec.
+OSPI makes distributions of unreserved or unused grant funds, that it receives pursuant to section 611 of the act, to eligible school districts and charter schools through subgrants in accordance with the provisions of 34 C.F.R.
+Sec.
 300.705.

 WAC 392-172A-07055 State safety net fund for high need students.
 (1) The state has established a special education safety net fund for students eligible for special education.
-The rules for applying for reimbursement for the fund are contained in WAC 392-14-600 through 392-14-685 or as may be amended.
+The rules for applying for reimbursement for the fund are contained in WAC 392-140-600 through 392-140-685 or as may be amended.